bondj89/quiz-pop/README.md

 chance to tackle the next question.

 ## Current State of Completion
 Current state of my application is fully functional.
 Orientation is locked in Portrait.
 There are no known bugs at this time.
-If any errors are received, a Build -> Clean should resolve it.
+If any errors are received, please perform a Build -> Clean  and that should resolve any issues.

 ## Intended Users